Joseph Evans & Sons, Pump Makers, Wolverhampton, England.

 Catalogue"A" Steam & Air-Operated Pumps, July 1947 Edition issued to and obtained from the now closed Beckton Gas Works, North Thames Gas Board.

-There is one Joseph Evans QA Twin Reliable steam pump in the collection.
+There is one Joseph Evans QA Twin Reliable steam pump in the collection; this pump has now been relocated to Internal Fire Museum in West Wales.

 Size: 6" steam cylinders, 4½" pumping cylinders with 9" stroke and 42" diameter central flywheel.
 Each pump half is double acting, so the whole twin pump is effectively quadruple acting (QA) with a central flywheel.